Evictions

 If the issue has not been addressed in the designated time period, the landlord can then file what’s called an unlawful detainer.
 This is the legal mechanism by which a landlord can move forward with eviction.
 The tenant must be served with this detainer.
 Handling service of process appropriately is important to the entire process.
 California law generally allows a tenant to be served by simply pushing the notice under the door, so long as an attempt was made to knock and do it in person.
 However, this is another area where the terms of a specific lease must be followed.

-Legal Proceedings: Unlawful Detainer and Court Hearings
+Legal Proceedings: Unlawful Detainer and Court Hearings in Pittsburg

 A hearing presumes that the tenant chose to contest the notice and filed their own answer to the landlord’s issues.
 A Pittsburg evictions attorney can then represent their client in court, developing the necessary documentation and other evidence (e.g., photos if there is a property damage issue) to make the case to the judge.

-Finalizing Eviction: Obtaining a Writ of Possession
+Finalizing Eviction: Obtaining a Writ of Possession in Pittsburg

-How Long Does the Evictions Process Take?
+How Long Does the Eviction Process Take in Pittsburg?

 There are variables in every case.
 Whether or not the tenant contests the eviction notice plays a large role in how long everything ultimately takes.
 The schedule of the courts themselves is another factor.
 If a judge is backlogged, it can take some time for a case to be heard.
 And the length of time a tenant has to respond to the first written notice will also impact the ultimate timetable.